ClickCease

 3. Your expectations

 Aside from these documents, you also have to mentally prepare to onboard a new member of your team.
-You have to set clear, realistic expectations for yourself, especially if this is your first time hiring a Filipino virtual assistant.
+You have to set clear, realistic expectations for yourself, especially if this is your first time trying to hire Filipino VAs or hire Latin American or South African remote workers.

 Here's what you can expect during the first few weeks of working together: